wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/rest_api/quickstart.md

 `PUT /users/{user_uuid}/policies/{policy_uuid}`

 -   `acl_templates`: `#` is a wildcard that gives access to every REST API.
-You may want to delete this account when you\'re done, to reduce risks of unauthorized access.
+You may want to delete this account when you're done, to reduce risks of unauthorized access.

 Save the form, and store the login/password somewhere for later use.